-- Jewish Rehabilitation Hospital of CISSS de Laval
+- Jewish Rehabilitation Hospital of the CISSS de Laval

-- Institut universitaire sur la réadaptation en déficience physique de Montréal of CIUSSS Centre-Sud-de-l’Ile-de-Montréal
+- Institut universitaire sur la réadaptation en déficience physique de Montréal (IURDPM) of the CIUSSS du Centre-Sud-de-l’Île-de-Montréal

-- Constance-Lethbridge rehabilitation Center and Mab-Mackay Rehabilitation Center of CIUSSS West-Center Montreal
+- Constance-Lethbridge rehabilitation Center and Mab-Mackay Rehabilitation Center of CIUSSS West-Central Montreal

 The Institut Nazareth et Louis-Braille serves clientele with visual impairments and the Institut Raymond-Dewar serves clientele with auditory impairments.
 All facilities, with the exception of the Institut Nazareth et Louis-Braille, also offer services in the area of speech and language.